civisanalytics/async-graph-data-flow/docs/_sources/index.rst.txt

 The source code is only about 400 lines!

+* **Single-machine Usage** 💻

+We love Big Data™ and distributed computing, though deep down we all know that practically we accomplish a ton of work on single machines without those big guns.

 * **Pure Python** 🐍

 The library is built on top of ``asyncio`` from the Python standard library, with no third-party dependencies.